 And it proves that Falstaff is best presented within a larger story.
 Like with so many spinoffs, he is more interesting as a subordinate rather than a main character (Frasier was truly an exception, not a rule.)

-From a lovers' perspective, Falstaff has less luck than the man who played him.
+From a romance perspective, Falstaff has less luck than the man who played him.
 I'm not a fan of the poor buffoon plot used by Merry Wives.
 And I agree with those critics that the complication of Falstaff is that despite his jokes and joie de vivre, he is in fact a villain.
 Hal is right to repudiate him.

 The true relationship is Falstaff and Hal.